My Air Conditioner is Not Turning On

-There are number of problems and behavioral changes why your air conditioner is not turning on.
-If you find any of these problems listed below in your central air, contact your favorite HVAC contractor for additional help.
+There are number of problems that could contribute to why your air conditioner is not turning on.
+If you find any of the problems listed below with your central air, contact your local HVAC contractor for additional help.

-With warmer weather quickly approaching, more and more people are turning to their central air systems.
-Homeowners who have opted to skip out on air conditioner maintenance may find that their central air is not what they remembered.
+With warmer weather quickly approaching, more and more people are starting up their central air systems.
+Homeowners who opt to skip out on air conditioner maintenance may find that their central air is not what they remembered.

-Usually when the outdoor unit doesn’t turn on, it is because the circuit breaker has been tripped.
+Usually when the outdoor unit doesn’t turn on, it is because something tripped the circuit breaker.
 When this happens, you can easily reset it after locating the circuit breaker panel.

-If you find that the AC unit still does not work, the next probable cause is the thermostat.
+If you find that the AC unit still does not work, the next place to look is the thermostat.
 A non-responsive thermostat will fail to communicate with the rest of the central air system.
 Your HVAC contractor can fix this for you.

-The ducts used to transport conditioned air throughout the home are sized to match each room of the home.
-However, there are other variables that need to be considered, such as how much sun comes in through the windows.
-To manage heat source and even out air conditioning, we install dampers within the air duct system to control the flow of air.
+Ducts, or ductwork, are used to transport conditioned air throughout the home, and are sized to match each room of the home.
+However, other variables that need to be considered, such as how much sun comes in through the windows.
+To manage natural heat sources and even out air conditioning, we install dampers within the air duct system to control the flow of air.

-Your AC contractor works with you to assess your home environment and customize the air conditioning to each room or area.
+Your AC contractor will work with you to assess your home environment and customize the air conditioning to each room or area.

-When the air conditioning doesn’t feel cool, the problem lies within the control board.
+When the air conditioning doesn’t feel cool, the problem could lie within the control board.
 Otherwise, the refrigerant may be to blame.
 In either case, the attention and care of your air conditioner contractor is needed to restore service.

 Refrigerant can be hazardous to handle yourself.
 For your safety, wait for your trusted air conditioning contractor, who is EPA certified, to deliver proper care.

-The condenser unit that is outside the home contains safety controls within that automatically shut down the system when pressure drops below a certain level.
+The outdoor condenser unit contains safety controls that automatically shut down the system when the pressure drops below a certain level.
 Once pressure rises again, the system starts up.
 Pressure can change with general temperature as well as refrigerant levels contained inside the central air.

 If your condenser continues to turn on and off, your AC contractor can assess the safety controls ensure correct performance.